MisterHims/DnD5e-WildShape-Macro/README.md

 2. Then re-edit that macro by changing:

-    * the name of the new effect that you will create later (in 4):
+    * the name of the new effect that you will create later (in step 4):

         ```javascript